gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 )
 ```

-The `which` function in R returns a vector of indices indicating which elements are true.
-In our case it will return a vector of indices of the vertices which have the attribute `school` equal to 111.
-Now that we have our subgraph, we can compute different centrality measures^[For more information about the different centrality measurements, please take a look at the "Centrality" article on [Wikipedia](https://en.wikipedia.org/wiki/Centrality).] for each vertex and store them in the igraph object itself:
+The `which` function in R returns a vector of indices indicating which elements pass the test, returning true and false, otherwise.
+In our case, it will result in a vector of indices of the vertices which have the attribute `school` equal to 111.
+With the subgraph, we can compute different centrality measures^[For more information about the different centrality measurements, please take a look at the "Centrality" article on [Wikipedia](https://en.wikipedia.org/wiki/Centrality).] for each vertex and store them in the igraph object itself:

 ```r